wickthumb/agentX/README.md

 # agentxai

-A powerful autonomous agent framework powered by X.AI's Grok model.
+A lightweight, but effective autonomous agent framework powered by X.AI's Grok model.

 ## Features